BunnyEncoder20/GitHub_Javascript/JS Basics 01/07_number_and_math.md

 ## The Math library

 - It is a built-in JavaScript library
-- It comes with many properties (which are number constants).
+- It comes with many properties some of which are number constants.
 Eg:
 ```javascript
 console.log(Math.PI)    //3.141592653589793
 ```